 I have referred past clients to therapists, certified financial planners, accountants, early childhood education specialists, lactation consultants, vocational experts and other professionals in the area.
-When I have questions in a particular case, I reach out to these professionals so that I can better help serve clients.
+When I have questions in a particular case, I reach out to these professionals so that we can better help serve clients.

 Preparing For the Initial Consultation

 When preparing for your initial consultation with me, write down important dates of incidents and events and make a list of questions you may have.
-In order for me to effectively represent you, you will need to disclose all important documents and financial information.
+In order to effectively represent you, you will need to disclose all important documents and financial information.
 It’s helpful to bring the following with you to your initial meeting:

 - Tax returns

 - Retirement documents and other financial information